Gatecrasher027/disloadbalancer/README.md

 Solution Implementation:

-Technical details and Tech Stack used
+Technical details and Tech Stack used:

 Programming Language used:

 For the purpose of creating the network and the load balancer, we have used Python as the programming language.
-There are two main files created using Python, namely network and load balancer.
+There are two main files created using Python, namely server.py and loadbalancer.py.

 Implementation Details: